 The Condo Mania Team

-The Fees Phoenix Condo Buyers and Sellers Can't Escape
+News > The Fees Phoenix Condo Buyers and Sellers Can't Escape

 Sure, the purchase contract looks good, but Phoenix condo buyers have one more addendum they'll want to pay attention to, because it will mean hundreds of dollars of extra fees.
 What fees?
 The homeowner association (HOA) transfer and resale fees that must be paid at close of escrow.
 What are these fees?
 In simple terms, when a homeowner buys a condo or townhome in Phoenix, the buyer becomes a member of the condo's homeowner association (HOA).